 - 3.1.1 In carrying out a HRA it is important to determine the various ways in which a Local Plan can impact on internationally designated sites by following the pathways along which policy can be connected with these internationally designated sites, in some cases many kilometres distant.
-Briefly defined, pathways are routes by which a change in activity associated with a policy can lead to an effect upon an internationally designated site. - 3.1.2 The following impact pathways have been identified as being relevant to this assessment (i.e. having potential to have a likely significant effect upon an internationally designated site as a result of policies within the Local Plan): - · Recreational pressure; - Air quality; - Water quantity and changes in hydrological cycles (e.g. maintenance of flow velocity) - Water quality (e.g. sedimentation, nutrient enrichment); - Loss of supporting habitat (e.g. for barbastelle bats, bechstein bats and Bewick's swan); - Urbanisation (e.g. fires and invasive species). - 3.1.3 An initial screening of each settlement due to receiving housing, and each policy in the Local Plan is presented in Appendix B, Tables 1 and 2.
-Sections 4 to 9 of the main report then scrutinise relevant policies and housing allocations in more detail within the context of each relevant pathway of impact.
+Briefly defined, pathways are routes by which a change in activity associated with a policy can lead to an effect upon an internationally designated site. - 3.1.2 The following impact pathways have been identified as being relevant to this assessment (i.e. having potential to have a likely significant effect upon an internationally designated site as a result of policies within the Local Plan): - Recreational pressure; - Air quality; - Water quantity and changes in hydrological cycles (e.g. maintenance of flow velocity); - Water quality (e.g. sedimentation, nutrient enrichment); - Loss of supporting habitat (e.g. for barbastelle bats, Bechstein bats and Bewick's swan); and - Urbanisation (e.g. fires and invasive species). - 3.1.3 Screening of each settlement due to receiving housing, and each policy in the Local Plan is presented in Appendix B, Tables 1 and 2 and summarised in Section 4.
+Sections 5 to 9 of the main report then scrutinise relevant policies and housing allocations in more detail (appropriate assessment) within the context of each relevant pathway of impact.
 Section 10 assesses the in-combination effects of the South Downs Local Plan upon internationally designated sites.